Carpal Tunnel Syndrome Treatment in Tacoma, WA

 Carpal tunnel syndrome (CTS) is also called median nerve compression that causes numbness, tingling, or weaknesses in the hand.
 The pressure on the median nerve runs on the arm length that goes through a passage in your wrist called the carpal tunnel, which ends in your hand.

 The median nerve controls your thumb movement and feeling and movement of all your fingers.
 The pain is the major complaint, which is mild to moderate initially and then worsens later.

 CTS should be promptly managed, even if mild, as it can cause long-term damage.
-Our Tacoma Chiropractic care team at The Health Connection clinic teats Carpal tunnel by non-surgical methods, like chiropractic treatment for carpal tunnel syndrome surgery, such as open or endoscopic carpal tunnel surgery.
+Consider the best chiropractors in Tacoma that can treat carpal tunnel by non-surgical methods, like chiropractic treatment for carpal tunnel syndrome surgery.

 The symptoms of CTS start gradually and worsen progressively.
 The two significant signs are sensory loss and motor loss.
 It is the result of slower nerve impulses and shows the following symptoms: